jharmison-redhat/containers-for-embedded-ws/ex1/README.md

 1. I had to give separate instructions for which platforms you were on, and in some cases different tooling that might be present.
 1. Some of you probably struggled with compatibility of this or that, the version of python, etc, even with those instructions.
-1. This could have been a better experience for you, even if we got it to work in the end.
 1. Would you ship this code to someone and tell them "Yeah, it just works - you should be good to go."?
 No, you would need to document the environment expectations and capabilities on supported platforms.
 1. This is just for Hello, World.
 This is why containers exist.